Five dietary tweaks for women over 50

 Calcium is essential for bone health and it’s important to consume more of it as you age.
 Research Dietitian Gemma Williams explains that around menopause, levels of the hormone oestrogen drop and this can increase the loss of calcium and other minerals from our bones.
 “It’s why women over 50 and postmenopausal women need a third more calcium than younger women,” says Ms Williams, who co-wrote The CSIRO Women's Health & Nutrition Guide.

-Good sources of calcium include milk, unsweetened yoghurt, cheese, calcium-fortified dairy alternatives, tofu, and tinned fish such as sardines and salmon with edible bones (the bones contain the calcium).
+Good sources of calcium include milk, unsweetened yoghurt, cheese, calcium-enriched dairy alternatives, firm tofu, and tinned fish such as sardines and salmon with edible bones (the bones contain the calcium).
 Nuts, seeds and green leafy vegetables also contain the mineral, but in smaller amounts.

 For a calcium hit, try sardines on toast or this roast chickpea and vegie salad, by Jean Hailes Naturopath Sandra Villella.

 Be mindful that our bodies need vitamin D to help us absorb calcium.
-You can find it in salmon, egg yolks and liver.
+You can find the nutrient in small amounts in oily fish (e.g. salmon and trout) and egg yolks.
 However, according to Ms Williams, food alone won’t provide adequate amounts.
 “Vitamin D is produced in the body when the skin is exposed to sunlight, so most people are reliant on a small amount of sun exposure to reach recommended levels.”

 Read more about vitamin D.